Insights

 AI support automation pricing

 Most AI customer support tools make their pricing pages look clean.
 A few tiers, a few checkmarks, a "contact us" button at the top.
-Then you get into the actual contract and find the per-resolution fees, the seat minimums, and the annual commitment buried in the footnotes.
+Then you get into the actual contract and find the usage floors, the seat minimums, and the annual commitment buried in the footnotes.

 The Pricing Problem Nobody Talks About

-There's a second issue.
-AI support tools often get evaluated at the wrong stage.
-You see a demo, the AI handles a few canned questions well, and the per-seat price looks reasonable.
+There is a second issue.
+AI support tools get evaluated at the wrong stage.
+You see a demo, the AI handles a few canned questions well, and the entry price looks reasonable.
 Then you go live, support volume climbs, and the bill scales in ways the demo never suggested.

-If you're trying to automate customer support without hiring more agents, the pricing model matters as much as the feature set.
+If you are trying to automate customer support without hiring more agents, the pricing model matters as much as the feature set.
 Read those two things together before you sign anything.

 Per-Seat Pricing

-This is the legacy helpdesk model applied to AI.
-They use a monthly fee per user, sometimes with an AI add-on layered on top.
+This is the legacy helpdesk model applied to AI: a monthly fee per user, often with an AI add-on layered on top.

 It made sense when support was entirely human.
-It makes less sense when an AI agent handles the majority of your volume.
-You end up paying for human seats you're trying to reduce, plus an AI fee on top of that.
+It makes less sense when an AI Agent handles the majority of your volume.
+You end up paying for the humans and paying again for the AI that reduces how much you need them.

-Per-seat pricing works if you're a small team that wants AI assistance for your human agents.
-It stops working when you want the AI to operate independently at scale.
+Per-seat pricing works if you are a small team that wants AI assistance for your human agents.
+The math breaks when you want the AI to operate independently at scale, because your bill is indexed to the thing you are trying to stop growing: headcount.

 Per-Resolution Pricing

-This model charges you each time the AI resolves a customer issue without escalating to a human.
+This model charges you each time the AI resolves a customer issue.
 On paper, it aligns incentives.
-In practice, it creates a different problem.
+You pay for outcomes.

-"Resolution" is hard to define.
+In practice, "resolution" is defined by the vendor.
 Does a customer closing a chat window count?
 Does clicking "yes, this helped" count?
-Vendors define it differently, and that definition directly affects your bill.
-Some tools also set a floor, so you pay a minimum regardless of how many resolutions actually occur.
+Does a conversation that times out after the customer stops replying count?
+Vendors define it differently, the definition lives in their classifier, and that definition directly sets your bill.
+Some tools also set a monthly floor, so you pay a minimum regardless of how many resolutions occur.

 What the Major Players Actually Charge

-Here's an honest look at how the main tools in this space structure their pricing in 2026.
-Enterprise vendors often don't publish rates publicly, so some of these are ranges based on publicly available information.
+Here is an honest look at how the main tools in this space structure pricing in 2026.
+Enterprise vendors often do not publish rates publicly, so some of these are ranges based on publicly available information.

 Tool